rancher/elemental-toolkit/README.md

 ## In a nutshell

 cOS derivatives are built from containers, and completely hosted on image registries.
 The build process results in a single container image used to deliver regular upgrades in OTA approach.
-Each derivative built with `cos-toolkit` inherits by default the [following featuresets](/docs/derivatives_featureset.md).
+Each derivative built with `cos-toolkit` inherits a default featureset.

 cOS supports different release channels, all the final and cache images used are tagged and pushed regularly [to Quay Container Registry](https://quay.io/repository/costoolkit/releases-opensuse) and can be pulled for inspection from the registry as well.